sngular/kloadgen/README.md

     * **Kafka Sampler** : Our own and simple Kafka Sampler

+    * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer with avro json encode is configure by properties.

-    * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer is configure by properties.
+    * **Generic Binary Kafka Sampler** : Simple Kafka Sampler where serializer with avro binary encoder is configure by properties.

   * **KLoadGen Config** : This jmeter config element generates plaintext messages based on input schema template designed.